dhui808/openshift/DO288-apps/README.md

 	Tag the image:
 	docker tag s2i-do288-nginx quay.io/xyz/s2i-do288-nginx
 	docker push quay.io/xyz/s2i-do288-nginx

+	The s2i build command requires the use of a local Docker service.
+	To provide support for environments that do not have Docker available, the s2i build command now includes the --as-dockerfile path/to/Dockerfile option.
+By using this option, no local Docker daemon is required to run the s2i build command

 ###     Create an OpenShift image stream for the Nginx S2I builder image:
 	oc import-image s2i-do288-nginx --from quay.io/xyz/s2i-do288-nginx --confirm
 	Create applications using the Nginx S2I builder image: